Pxtl/XmlCommentMarkDownGenerator/README.md

   --help              Display this help screen.

-Execute PxtlCa.XmlCommentMarkDownGenerator.exe -help for usage if the above is out-of-date.
+Execute PxtlCa.XmlCommentMarkDownGenerator.exe --help for usage if the above is out-of-date.

 Generates Markdown from VS XML documentation file.
 Forked from https://gist.github.com/lontivero/593fc51f1208555112e0